b-kwizera/alu-higher_level_programming/python-more_data_structures/README.md

-7-update_dictionary.py: function to update or add key/value in dictionary 8-simple_delete.py: function to delete a key from a dictionary 9-multiply_by_2.py: function to multiply all dictionary values by 2
+7-update_dictionary.py: function to update or add key/value in dictionary 8-simple_delete.py: function to delete a key from a dictionary 9-multiply_by_2.py: function to multiply all dictionary values by 2 10-best_score.py: function to get key with highest integer value in dict